SmBe19/LD37/assetcreation/LD37Story.md

 *connected to: Inner Ward, Cellar, Walls*

 * King.
 “He’s in charge here.
-(He might let me into room 51.) / (He’s in deep slumber) I’d love it if he could lend me a hand.”, start conversation with King.
+(He might let me into room 51.) / (He looks heavy.)
+I’d love it if he could lend me a hand.”, start conversation with King.
 * Bodyguard.
 “The king’s body guard is not a man of many words.
 Or any.”, start conversation with Bodyguard
 * Door.
 “Leads to the tower.
 (The guards wouldn’t want me going there)”, nothing (after fire is set: door opens)
 * Guard.
 “That guy’s got a big stick. / He will literally say the same thing as the other guard. / He doesn’t seem to be in the mood for chit-chat.”, start conversation with guard / nothing